England | Scotland | Wales | Northern Ireland | Ireland

 We have two practice nurses and three healthcare assistants who attend to various health related matters.
 Our appointments leaflet gives examples of what each of them routinely deal with.

 Please promptly check in so we know that you have arrived.
-You can either use the self-check in screen (to the right of the reception desk) which is quick and easy to use and avoids you having to possibly queue.
-Please remember to use the hand gel provided.
-Alternatively please let the receptionist know that you have arrived.
+Please let the receptionist know that you have arrived.
 Once you have checked in please take a seat in the waiting area until you are called in to your appointment via the call board (or the tannoy system)

 If you arrive late for an appointment, you will not be seen or fitted in the same day you will need to re-arrange another appointment.